zieeco/leaderboard/README.md

-# webpack-template
+# Leaderboard

-This a demo project using webpack which is an open source javascript module bundler used to transform files like HTML, CSS, SASS, JAVASCRIPT, etc.
+leaderboard is an app that outputs the names and the score of the players and it uses API's to get all the informations.

 ## Live Demo Link
 - - [Live demo](https://zieeco.github.io/webpack-template/dist/index.html)